This post may contain affiliate links. Please read my disclosure for more information.

 Saving on Groceries

-Erin also has a free Grocery Savings Workshop that opens today and airs through April 3rd.
+Erin also has a free Grocery Savings Workshop that’s open September 4-12.
 Even with all the things I’ve learned about saving on groceries I still found some great wisdom from Erin who’s been doing this a lot longer than I have.
 I highly recommend it.

-And registration for her 10 week course The Grocery Budget Makeover opens April 3rd so if you find that you learn a lot from the workshop then definitely consider taking her Grocery Budget Makeover.
+Registration for her 10 week course, The Grocery Budget Makeover, opens September 12th so if you find that you learn a lot from the workshop then definitely consider taking her Grocery Budget Makeover.
 8 years ago Erin went from spending $500 p/m on groceries to feeding her family of 6 (all boys) on $250 p/m.

 My biggest piece of advice on where to start meal planning is to run your kitchen like a business.
 Make a budget for your food, plan for your meals, and a list for your shopping.
 When you make this stuff a habit you might find you like eating at home in your pajamas more than putting on pants to go to Chipotle.